gpratte/tdd-bdd-experiment/README.md

 * Card - has a Rank and Suit
 * Hand - has five cards

-The Suit and Rank enums will not be tests, they are enums after all.
+The Suit and Rank enums will not be tested, they are enums after all.

 The Card will use the lombok _@Data_ annotation so it will not need testing.